 And it’s not just products that Amazon is going after.
 As the video at the top of the article reveals, Amazon will go after any service if its market is big enough.

 The story of Goldilocks passes down from generation to generation for good reason.
 When it comes to Amazon, find a product or category that’s just right, neither too small (why do all the market research for Amazon?) nor too big (why enter a market where you’ll likely compete with Amazon?).

-3) No diversification of traffic sources.
-Instead of generating her own traffic through searches at Google and through social media, Nida depended on buying ads at — guess where? — Amazon.
+3) She didn’t diversify her traffic sources.
+This is one of the most common mistakes people make selling on Amazon.
+Instead of generating her own organic traffic via a content-rich niche blog, or through paid social media for business, Nida depended on buying ads at — guess where? — Amazon.

 Amazon has grown its advertising into a huge division in its own right.
 It’s on record as wanting to grow that division maximally.
 Its obligation is to its shareholders, not you.

 You can eliminate much of the need for advertising with a website that discusses problems your potential visitors have, and shows how your product or service resolves those problems.